ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 5. Remove side effect

-However, these function make changes which are inplace (side effects) i.e. modifies the original loaded dataframe.
+However, these functions make changes that are inplace (side effects) i.e. modifies the originally loaded dataframe.
 So, to solve this, we add a function called start pipeline, which returns a copy of dataframe.

 ```python